Radimal/marvelous-chestnut/src/pages/blog/working-from-home.md

 * Radiographss, ultrasound, CT/MRI
 * Variety of skill level

 The website is case-based and has clearly labeled images.
 Then, you can click on the images and see the findings, diagnoses, AND differentials diagnoses.
-The list of possible differnetials is so valuable because it helps remind you of what the patient could have, not just the "right" answer for that case.
-Keeping a broad differnetial list will help prioritize additional diagnostics and treatments in your patients.
+The list of possible differentials is so valuable because it helps remind you of what the patient could have, not just the "right" answer for that case.
+Keeping a broad differential list will help prioritize additional diagnostics and treatments in your patients.